tpavlek/jeopardy-parser/README.md

 php parser.php
 ```

-It will output a file called questions.json into the same folder as the script.
-This JSON file will contain all the question,
+It will output two files: questions-rd1.json and questions-rd2.json into the output folder.
+These JSON files will contain all the questions,
 answers and values.

 Notes